 Regardless of such obfuscation, my local Publix was more than happy to sell me a copy of this today:

-The cashier took one look at this, and said, in a tone that indicated what I assume to be semi-immodest envy (but which might theoretically have actually been sapphic appreciation; even, possibly, both), "Boy, that's some bod, huh?"
+The cashier took one look at this, and said, in a tone that indicated what I assume to be semi-immodest envy (but which might theoretically have actually been sapphic appreciation; even, possibly, both), "Boy, she's got some bod, huh?"

 Know ye that I am a man.
 Yes, it is true.
 I like a good-lookin' woman.
 Know ye also that while it might be a reasonable assumption for a Publix cashier to make to assume that Cameron Diaz's luscious physique was the reason for my purchase, this was not actually the case.
 I really WAS buying it for the articles.
 Or, at least, for the short story.